zomry1/Brick_Breaker_OOP/README.md

 # Brick Breaker

-*Project in the C# language to demonstrate my knowledge in both  the language and object oriented principles.*
+*Project in the Java language to demonstrate my knowledge in both  the language and object oriented principles.*

 The game is the classic Brick Breaker game with options to create a level with text file and block types.